lucked/teamward-server/README.md

-# League Of Legends: game statistics
+# Teamward: League Of Legends game statistics
+> This is the server component.
+The client is [here](https://github.com/neamar/teamward-client).

 Get information about your current games: